19 ways of greeting guests for a warm hotel welcome

 Here's a hard truth: you never get a second chance to make a first impression.
 What's more, those first few seconds often create a lasting impression, making it even more important that you train your hotel staff in the art of welcoming guests to a hotel.

-If you fail to offer a guest a warm welcome, it can overshadow a guest’s entire stay.
+If you fail to offer a guest a warm welcome, it can overshadow their entire experience.
 And, a welcome greeting is more than simply a smile and wishing them a wonderful stay.

 It takes only seven seconds to form a first impression about someone.
 This is why it's crucial to get your first encounter with hotel guests right.
 Here's how you can do that time after time: